 The Centers for Medicare and Medicaid Services (CMS) has published its much-anticipated proposed rule to implement the Medicare Access and Childrens’ Health Insurance Program (CHIP) Reauthorization Act (MACRA), which replaces the Sustainable Growth Rate formula for how fee-for-service or traditional Medicare pays physicians and other clinicians.
 After annual increases of 0.5% this year through 2019, clinicians will only receive increased Medicare payments through either a Merit Incentive Payment System (MIPS) or through participation in Advanced Alternative Payment Models (APMs).
 Medicare clinicians meeting the MIPS requirements would receive an additional 4 percent incentive payment beginning in 2019, increasing to 9 percent by 2022.
-Medicare clinicians meeting the Advanced APM requirements would receive an additional 5 percent incentive payment beginning in 2019.
+However, for those Medicare physicians who do not meet the new MIPS requirements, MACRA would penalize them up to the same 9 percent.
+Medicare clinicians meeting the Advanced APM requirements would not be eligible for the MIPS incentives (nor subject to any penalties) and receive an additional 5 percent annual incentive payment beginning in 2019.
 CMS is calling the new payment mechanisms its Quality Payment Program (MACRA QPP).

 The MIPS will combine and replace the existing Physician Quality Reporting System, Physician Value-Based Payment Modifier, and Medicare Electronic Health Record (EHR) Incentive Program for Eligible Professionals.
 Under the proposed rule, the MIPS will include payments for: